 After 72 hours a person may be released outright or referred to an outpatient treatment facility.

 Drug Court Programs are an alternative to prosecution and incarceration for first-time drug offenders.
 Drug Courts are voluntary, court-supervised, comprehensive drug treatment court programs for eligible non-violent defendants.
 As of September 2020, Florida has 95 drug courts in operation, with the first one – one of the first in the United States – in Miami-Dade County in 1989.
 Numerous studies have confirmed that drug courts significantly reduce crime, provide better treatment outcomes, and produce better cost benefits than other criminal justice strategies.

 There are few better places to begin recovery than in Florida.
 From the weather to a recovery community so large that it gained the name: “Recovery Capital of America” by the New York Times.
 Substance abuse programs in Florida offer individuals the best opportunities to succeed during and after recovery.

 The decision to take steps towards recovery and living a substance-free life is an important one.
 Whether you or a loved one are suffering from addiction, Riverside Recovery of Tampa can help find the best program for you.
 Seventy-five percent of our staff have gone through the recovery process personally.
 We’re here to guide you all the way through the recovery process.

-To learn more about our Florida addiction recovery center and full continuum of care, contact us today.
+To learn more about our Florida addiction recovery center and the full continuum of care offered, contact us today.